Skip to content

 The setup wizard will guide you through creating your admin account and configuring your first LLM provider.

-The steps above get Pinchy running over plain HTTP.
-Before using it with real data, add HTTPS and pin your secrets.
+The steps above get Pinchy running over plain HTTP on port 80.
+Before using it with real data, add HTTPS and lock your domain.

 All commands below run on your server.
 You have two options to connect: